SatelliteQE/betelgeuse/docs/index.rst

       ``sample_project.tests.test_login_example.LoginTestCase.test_login_1``.

-- The information obtained from both the steps above are compared and ``:ID`` token of the test method or function is identified.
+- The information obtained from both the steps above are compared and ``:ID`` field of the test method or function is identified.
 This id is then queried against Polarion for a matching work item id (Polarion test case).
 Once the work item id is identified, Betelgeuse will add the result for this test case work item id in the test run.

 .. warning::

-  - If Betelgeuse is not able to find the ``:ID`` token for a test method, it will default to the Python import path.
+  - If Betelgeuse is not able to find the ``:ID`` field for a test method, it will default to the Python import path.
 In our current example, it will be ``sample_project.tests.test_login_example.LoginTestCase.test_login_1``.
   - If no result is returned when querying Polarion for a matching test case,